MrFrankel/Knockout-Memento/README.md

     ko.mcf.killMStack()

     /**
-     * Returns the first stack in the list, createts one if non have been created before
+     * Returns the first stack in the list, creates one if non have been created before
      * @returns {ko.msf.ms}
      */
     ko.mcf.getDefaultStack()

-    /**
-     * Returns the first stack in the list, createts one if non have been created before
-     * @returns {ko.msf.ms}
-     */
-    ko.msf.mStack()

     /**